hmrc/integration-catalogue-tools/README.md

 If a platform team does not publish its own API documentation but passes it to the API Platform team for publication, this section assists with publication.

-The [first step](#comparing-file-lists-to-find-files-that-must-be-removed) can manage the OAS files in the integration-catalogue-oas-files repository by looking for APIs that are no longer required and must be removed.
+The [first step](#comparing-file-lists-to-find-apis-that-must-be-unpublished) can manage the OAS files in the integration-catalogue-oas-files repository by looking for APIs that are no longer required and must be unpublished.

 The [second step](#adding-metadata-to-openapi-specification-files) adds the `x-integration-catalogue` metadata section to each file if it is not already present.

-### Comparing file lists to find files that must be removed
+### Comparing file lists to find APIs that must be unpublished

-This assumes that the updated documentation is provided as a complete set of the current API documentation files.
+This assumes that the updated YAML files are the complete set of the API files for that platform.
-Thus, any files in the integration-catalogue-oas-files repository that are not in the updated set are no longer required.
+Thus, any API files in the integration-catalogue-oas-files repository that are not in the updated set are no longer required.
-Place all the updated files in some directory.
+As input, put all the updated files in some directory, which will be compared to files in the previous path.
-As input to the tool, provide the path to this directory as well as the path to the previous files that are in the repository.
-The output lists the files from the previous list that need to be removed.
+The console outputs a list of API filenames that need to be unpublished.

 The tool compares files based on the first 4-digit number in their filenames, which is assumed to be the API reference number.